ThreeSixtyGiving/standard/documentation/reference.md

 * disbursementTransaction
 * applicationTransaction

-These do not currently have nice human readable titles, but can still be added as spreadsheet columns if needed.
+These do not currently have the more user friendly human readable titles, but can still be added as spreadsheet columns if needed.

-To create the column titles, refer to the 360Giving JSON Schema and use the JSON pointer paths as column titles. e.g. commitmentTransaction/0/id
+To create the column titles, refer to the [360Giving JSON Schema](#giving-json-schemas) and use the JSON pointer paths as column titles. e.g. commitmentTransaction/0/id

 ```eval_rst
 .. _one-to-many-relationships: